 Co-author of Seduced by Modernity: The Photography of Margaret Watkins

 I am an observer of the small, significant moments and whispering voices that hint at solitude, loneliness, or quiet contemplation, whether in the bustling street, a quiet landscape, or an architectural space.
-Figures fleeting, reflected, and transformed, my images reveal an intimate portrait of contemporary life.
-My work focuses on the interconnectedness of as many elements and layers as possible, reaching from the distance of the camera’s lens and the density of the surroundings through to an evocation of intimacy.
+Figures fleeting, reflected, and transformed, these images reveal an intimate portrait of contemporary life.